Land Based Recreation (Walking incl. Dog Walking)

 - Organic enrichment, e.g. dog fouling

-- Bird disturbance - feeding, roosting and nesting birds
+- Bird disturbance - feeding, roosting and nesting birds, particularly from dogs

 - Loss of habitat through installation of access management infrastructure